thomaschsu/friend-finder/README.md

 ### Instructions
 * Fill out 10 questions that have a scale of 1 to 5.
-* Receive a modal window that tell you your best match.
+* Receive a modal window that tells you your new best friend.
 * Enjoy!